alsasoft/PhoneApp/README.md

 ## Endpoints
   - [GET]  http://localhost:8081/api/phone/?page=0&page_size=10: Get the phone list in catalog.
     - page=0: Parameter page is zero based page.
-    - page_size=10: Parameter page_size is the number of elements per page. if its 0, its retrieves all elements.
+    - page_size=10: Parameter page_size is the number of elements per page.
+If it is 0, it retrieves all elements.
     - _id=2&_id=43&_id=12: Parameter _id is used to get specific elements,
   - [POST] http://localhost:8082/api/order/
     - Paraments encoded in JSON: {